Where I rage about technology and stuff!

 Ease of authoring: Authoring experience was important, hence at minimum Markdown support was a must.
-This way I can author posts in my favorite IDE(VsCode in this case) and doesn’t have to be restricted with the platform’s capability.
+This way I can author posts in my favorite editor(VsCode in this case) and doesn’t have to be restricted with the platform’s capability.
 Also, this ensures that I can easily move my posts to another platform in the future if needed.

 Dev.to satisfied these needs and provided a nice and clean UI and descent publishing experience on top.

 I think Medium is still perfect for normal blogging and for content creators who have subscribers willing to pay even if they put articles behind a paywall.
 But for technical content creators who do not want their content behind a paywall, there are better platforms.
 I might still crosspost between Dev.to and Medium from time to time but Dev.to will be my primary blogging platform.